Michael Lok: Works

 An essay, An conveniens sit Matrimonium inter Puellam et Senem from 1583, might imply that he was meditating a third marriage in his old age.
 He also translated into English part of Peter Martyr's Historie of the West Indies, which was published in 1612.

 Marriages and issue

 Lok married firstly, about 1562, Jane Wilkinson, the daughter of William Wilkinson (d.1543), mercer and Sheriff of London in 1538, by Joan North (d.1556), only sister of Edward North, 1st Baron North, and daughter of Roger North (d.1509) and Christian Warcop.
 Lok's first wife died in 1571, leaving several children, of whom eight are named in her will (dated 9 February 1570–1, proved by Lok 6 April 1571).
+Their first son, Zachariah Lok was Member of Parliament (MP) for Ipswich in 1593 and Southwark, London in 1601.

 Lok married secondly Margery Perient (died c.1583), daughter of George Perient of Shropshire and Hertfordshire, widow of Cæsar Adelmare (d.1569), and mother of Sir Julius Cæsar the judge.
 In 1579 Lok described himself as having a wife and fifteen children.